 At GW, our objective is clear for this fall: a comprehensive, in-person living and learning experience for our students, faculty and staff.
 We are offering our students an on-campus experience, including in our classrooms, residence halls, laboratories, libraries and studios.
 Learn more at Onward GW.

-GW will require students, faculty, and staff who are in person this fall to be fully vaccinated against COVID-19 at least two weeks prior to being on campus.
-While we still need to social distance and wear masks, vaccination is the best and fastest way to move us closer to our pre-pandemic campus experience, herd immunity, and the end of the pandemic.
+GW requires students, faculty, and staff in GW-owned or -operated facilities to be fully vaccinated against COVID-19, unless they receive an approved exemption.
+Vaccination is the best and fastest way to move us closer to our pre-pandemic campus experience and the end of the pandemic.

 Routine COVID-19 testing will not replace the requirement for vaccination.